golang/proposal/design/draft-workspace.md

 of the set of replaces.
 It may be helpful to add a command to list the effective set of root dependencies and replaces and which go.mod file each of them comes from.

+Perhaps there could be a command named `go mod workstatus` that gives an overview of the status of the modules in the workspace.